shadowncs/ota-tool/README.md

 - Incredibly fast decompression.
 All decompression progresses are executed in parallel.
 - Payload checksum verification.
 - Support original zip package that contains payload.bin.
+- Incremental OTA (delta) payloads can be applied to old images.

 ### Cautions

 - Working on a SSD is highly recommended for performance reasons, a HDD could be a bottle-neck.

-### Limitations

-- Incremental OTA (delta) payload is not fully tested and probably broken.

 ## Installation